US-Taliban talks: DW reporters' firsthand account from Doha | DW | 30.08.2019

 Journalists are eagerly awaiting a breakthrough in the US-Taliban talks in Doha, Qatar as the two sides continue to iron out details of a deal.
 But reporters are faced with difficult conditions to get the truth out.

 In Qatar, foreign reporters are required to comply with a number of rules and regulations that limit their journalistic coverage.
-Although DW managed to get a permission to cover the ongoing US-Taliban talks in the capital Doha, we were not allowed to relay anything live from the city.
+Although DW managed to get a permission to cover the ongoing US-Taliban talks in the capital Doha, we were not allowed to relay anything live from the city — apart from a pre-recorded Skype report presented as live — partly because the paperwork takes a long time.

 The US-Taliban negotiations are also a complex affair to deal with journalistically.
 It's the ninth round of bilateral talks between the two sides, which are aiming to end the 18-year-long violent conflict in Afghanistan.
 The Afghan government is not involved — yet — but if a deal is finalized this time around, there could be an intra-Afghan dialogue between the insurgents and government officials.